• Menu

 There are plenty of taxis available at the airport for the 15-minute journey.

-There is a local airport bus from Guadalajara Airport to Alamo Industrial and takes 30 minutes.
+There is a local airport bus from Guadalajara Airport to Alamo Industrial, and it takes 30 minutes.

 Mexico is served by excellent bus services.
-Throughout our travels in Mexico we travelled with ADO Buses and Primera Plus.
+We travelled with ADO Buses and Primera Plus throughout our travels in Mexico.

 Find the cheapest flights with Skyscanner our ‘go-to’ when researching and booking flights.